Kharkov Gymnasium #82 Filter Project – Ukraine

 The filtration system removes impurities such as chlorine, heavy metal ions, organic compounds, and all other water-soluble contaminants.

 The maintenance staff of Kharkov Gymnasium #82 will install the system at no charge.
 The project funding includes the cost of the first replacement filter cartridge, which must be installed in 7 months.
-Thereafter, replacement will be done at a minimal cost every few years.
+Thereafter, a replacement will be done at a minimal cost every few years.

 Following the installation of the first replacement cartridge, the school will support further filter cartridge replacement through donations from the community, including parents of students.
 The school’s staff is extremely dedicated to ensuring that the children have ongoing access to clean, safe water for consumption.